Something went wrong

 Adoption of solar home heating systems in Nassau

-The most eco-friendly heating option is solar.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 16,434 homes in Nassau are heated with active solar arrays.
-This is a 427% gain from 2015, when 3,120 homes utilized active solar heating.
+Solar is the most environmentally friendly of all heating fuels.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Today, 16,434 homes in Nassau are heated with active solar arrays.
+This is a 173% gain from 2018, when 6,022 homes had active solar heating.

 Nassau County Heating Oil Trends